hoprnet/hoprnet/packages/core/crates/core-crypto/README.md

 This Rust crate contains cryptographic primitives and basic types that are used in the HOPR protocol.

-The higher-level operations are meant to be in separate crates, like `core-packet`.
+The higher-level operations are meant to be in the separate crates, like `core-packet`.

 The crate is structured into the following modules: